 7. Use saline solution

 Saline will help flush out any extra pepper spray substance in the eye after the burning sensation has subsided.
-Be sure to continually blink your eyes after applying the solution to help get rid of any remaining oil in your eyes.
+Be sure to continually blink after applying the solution to help get rid of any remaining oil in your eyes.